Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Generalized Cluster Algebras and the Nondegeneracy Condition

 While it is reasonable to conjecture that any parameters $A, B, C,$ and $D$ such that

-arise from the the equation (\ref{GyodaMatsushitaEq}) via the change of variables (\ref{clusterAlgChangeVars}) if we work over an algebraically closed field, this certainly does not happen if we wish to restrict the parameters $a_1, a_2,$ and $a_3$ to elements of $\mathbb{F}_p$.
+arise from the equation (\ref{GyodaMatsushitaEq}) via the change of variables (\ref{clusterAlgChangeVars}) if we work over an algebraically closed field, this certainly does not happen if we wish to restrict the parameters $a_1, a_2,$ and $a_3$ to elements of $\mathbb{F}_p$.
 Thus, despite Proposition \ref{DegeneratesAndDelta}, our degeneracy condition and corresponding obstruction genuinely extend those of de Courcy-Ireland, Litman, and Mizuno beyond just removing their condition $2a_{i-1} = a_ia_{i+1}$.
-We illustrate this with the following example: \begin{example} We study the case $(A, B, C, D) = (4, 4, -2, -4).$ The interested reader may check that this is a degenerate quadruple with $A = B$ and $4D + A^2 = 8C + 16$, and hence $\Delta(4, 4,-2, -4) = 0.$ If we assume that it arises from a triple $(a_1, a_2, a_3)$ via (\ref{clusterAlgChangeVars}), we find as above that either $a_3 = 2$ or $a_1 = \pm 2$; this second case may quickly be ruled out as $B \neq \pm C$.
+We illustrate this with the following example: \begin{example} We study the case $(A, B, C, D) = (4, 4, -2, -4)$.
+This is a degenerate quadruple with $A = B$ and $4D + A^2 = 8C + 16$, and hence $\Delta(4, 4,-2, -4) = 0.$ If we assume that it arises from a triple $(a_1, a_2, a_3)$ via (\ref{clusterAlgChangeVars}), we find as above that either $a_3 = 2$ or $a_1 = \pm 2$; this second case may quickly be ruled out, as it would imply $B = \pm C$.
 We then have that

 so that

 and

 so that